-When FOUR PAWS began its work in Albania in 2015, more than 30 bears were living a miserable existence cooped up in tiny cages next to restaurants or hotels where they were put on show to attract tourists.
-These confined conditions in an environment unsuited to the species were very stressful for the animals, both physically as well as mentally.
-Consequently, many of the bears were in a poor overall condition: emaciated or displaying behavioural disorders.
+When FOUR PAWS began its work in Albania in 2016, more than 30 bears were living a miserable existence cooped up in tiny cages next to restaurants or hotels where they were put on show to attract tourists.
+These inappropriate conditions were very stressful for the animals, both physically as mentally.

 In March 2016, FOUR PAWS signed a declaration of intent with the Albanian Environment Ministry with the goal of finding a permanent solution in line with animal welfare standards for the many Albanian bears living in captivity in catastrophic conditions.
-Since then, more than 30 bears have been rescued in cooperation with the Albanian authorities and other animal welfare organisations and transferred to wildlife rescue centres abroad.
-Ten of these bears today live in FOUR PAWS bear sanctuaries and partner projects in Kosovo, Switzerland, Germany and Bulgaria.
+As a result, between 2016 and 2022 and in cooperation with the Albanian authorities and other animal welfare organisations, more than 30 bears were rescued and transferred to wildlife rescue centres abroad.
+Eleven of these bears today live in FOUR PAWS bear sanctuaries and partner projects in Kosovo, Switzerland, Germany, Austria and Bulgaria.

 Rocco has arrived in BEAR SANCTUARY Mueritz.
 After a long journey, the rescued bear from Albania is finally at his new home.

 A total ten bears rescued in Albania now live in the FOUR PAWS bear sanctuaries and partner projects in Kosovo, Germany, Switzerland and Bulgaria.